janecodelife/copy-history.nvim/README.md

 A lightweight, high-performance, and minimalist clipboard history manager for Neovim.
 It automatically tracks everything you copy (yank) and lets you recall and paste it instantly via a floating window in a blink That Support Single Lines  And Mutiple Lines.

+---

+Support me by the only available way now: USDT to buy a new dev laptop.
+Info is below, or contact me by 📩 email: janecodelife@gmail.com

+---

 ## ✨ Features
 - **Zero Dependencies & Zero-Treesitter Required:** Written purely in Lua and native Neovim C-APIs, running 100% locally.
 Tree-sitter is strictly optional for syntax colors and never required for previewing or live editing.
 - **Side-by-Side Synchronized Preview:** Live preview window updating in real-time as you navigate recent snippets.